garhow/aardvark/README.md

 Aardvark is a simple Minecraft-inspired voxel engine built with Godot.

 ### Planned Features
-* Procedural terrain generation using a simplex noise algorithm
+* Advanced terrain generation using a simplex noise algorithm
 * Dynamic chunk updating
 * World saves